HomeArticle

 Six emerging companies in Hangzhou are queuing up for IPO.

-Unitree Robotics, Coohom, BrainCo, Game Science, DeepSeek, and CloudMinds Robotics — these six companies emerged into the public eye almost simultaneously a year ago and were hailed by the media as the "Six Little Dragons of Hangzhou."
-They dominated the tech news landscape and became the talk of the town.
+Unitree Robotics, Coohom, BrainCo, Game Science, DeepSeek, and CloudMinds Robotics—six companies entered the public eye almost simultaneously a year ago and were crowned the "Six Rising Stars of Hangzhou" by the media.
+They dominated the tech news and became the talk of the town.

-So, how are these six Hangzhou tech companies faring now?
+So, how are these six Hangzhou tech companies doing now?

-The answer is that they are lining up for IPOs.
-Four of the six companies are either on the verge of going public or in the process of preparing for it, namely Unitree, Coohom, CloudMinds, and BrainCo.
+The answer is that they are queuing up for IPOs.
+Four of the six companies are about to go public or are in the process of preparing for it, namely Unitree, Coohom, CloudMinds Robotics, and BrainCo.

-However, this has also been a year filled with intense challenges.
-The huge "glory moments" have brought about global encirclement and fierce competition within the industry.
+However, this has also been a year full of challenges.
+The huge "moment of glory" has brought about global encirclement and intense competition within the industry.

-It can be said that they are in a fascinating yet perilous moment.
+It can be said that they are at a fascinating yet perilous moment.

-This article delves into what they have actually accomplished this year, how they have deepened their businesses, and what pressures they have endured.
+This article explores what they have actually done this year, what they have delved deeper into, and what kind of pressure they are under.

-Let's take a closer look at the year 2025 of the Six Little Dragons of Hangzhou.
+Let's take a closer look at the 2025 of the Six Rising Stars of Hangzhou.

 01